rareylab/torsions_frontend/README.md

 Patrick Penner, Wolfgang Guba, Robert Schmidt, Agnes Meyder, Martin Stahl, and Matthias Rarey. (submitted).
 The Torsion Library: Semi-automated Improvement of Torsion Rules with SMARTScompare.

+Patrick Penner, Wolfgang Guba, Robert Schmidt, Agnes Meyder, Martin Stahl, and Matthias Rarey.
+(2022).
+The Torsion Library: Semi- automated Improvement of Torsion Rules with SMARTScompare.
+J.Chem.Inf.Model. [https://doi.org/10.1021/acs.jcim.2c00043](https://doi.org/10.1021/acs.jcim.2c00043)

+The backend can be found here: [https://github.com/rareylab/torsions](https://github.com/rareylab/torsions)

-A running instance ca be found here: [https://torsions.zbh.uni-hamburg.de/](https://torsions.zbh.uni-hamburg.de/)
+A running instance can be found here: [https://torsions.zbh.uni-hamburg.de/](https://torsions.zbh.uni-hamburg.de/)

 This particular frontend was an experiment in low-tech JS development.
 As such it explicitly avoids node and npm as much as possible.
 The local branch does use node and [electron](https://www.electronjs.org/) to deploy the static JS